 Of all of the seven wonders of the ancient world, only the Great Pyramid remains standing to this day.
 Of the rest, the Colossus of Rhodes enjoyed one of the briefest lives.
 The enormous statue, famed throughout the Mediterranean world, was toppled after standing for just 54 years.
 An earthquake in 226 BCE brought the statue crashing down (as well as causing considerable damage to the city and its harbor).
 The fate of the statue offers further weight to the argument that it could not have been positioned bestriding the harbor: if it had fallen from this position, it would have blocked the harbor at Rhodes, which would have devastated the city even further.

 The enormous remains of the Colossus remained on the ground at Rhodes for a further eight centuries.
-However, visitors still flocked to the island to see the remnants of the wonder, despite the sun god’s now recumbent position.
+Visitors still flocked to the island to see the remnants of the wonder, despite the sun god’s now recumbent position.
 Pliny documented the remains of the Colossus, as did the geographer Strabo.
 Notably, he records that there was a possibility of re-erecting the statue — which had broken at the knees — but that the Rhodians dismissed the ideas after the warning of an oracle.

 Ultimately, it seems the Colossus of Rhodes had a fittingly cyclical fate.
 Where it had first been made from the trophies of war, so too did the fallen giant eventually become the spoils of conquest.
 In 653 CE, general Muawiyah, commander of an Arab army, captured Rhodes.
 According to a Byzantine chronicler (Theophanes the Confessor), the great Colossus was melted down, and the metal was sold.
 The veracity of this story is ultimately questionable (the likelihood of such vast quantities of metal remaining unused throughout the long centuries is extremely unlikely — especially in an environment so strategically significant as Rhodes).
-Yet, it offers a compelling bookend to the life of the Colossus.
+Yet, this possibly apocryphal account offers a compelling bookend to the life of the Colossus.

 Art and Ambition: The Afterlives of the Colossus of Rhodes

 Normally, imitation is the sincerest form of flattery, but what about if you’re imitating a god?
 In the mid-1st century CE, the emperor Nero formally seized public land in the center of Rome and turned it into an opulent private villa (the domus aurea, or Golden House).
 In the center of the emperor’s vast property was a lake, next to which he erected an enormous statue of himself, rivaling in size the Colossus of Rhodes.
 Of course, when Nero fell and his memory was condemned, the statue had to be repurposed.
-So, his successor, Vespasian, simply looked to the enormous archetypal status for inspiration: the Neronian statue was repurposed as a statue of the Roman sun god Sol.
+So, his successor, Vespasian, simply looked to the enormous archetypal statue for inspiration: the Neronian colossus was repurposed as a statue of the Roman sun god Sol.

 In time, the lake next to the statue would be drained, and on the land stolen from the people by Nero, a great public arena would be built.
 From the Colossal statue adjacent, the Flavian Amphitheatre would take its enduring moniker: the Colosseum.

 Much as with Nero, delusions of grandeur are never far from the history of the Colossus.
 The popular imagining of the Colossus bestriding the harbor at Rhodes was mimicked in the so-called Rhodes Colossus.
-Named for the late 19th century British imperialist Cecil John Rhodes, it tapped into the public’s awareness of the ancient world to illustrate the British Empire’s desire to join their dominions from Cairo to Cape Town by rail and telegraph line.
+Named for the late 19th century British imperialist Cecil John Rhodes, it tapped into the public’s awareness of the ancient world to illustrate the British Empire’s desire to join their African dominions from Cairo to Cape Town by rail and telegraph line.
 It was perhaps such attempts to hijack the Rhodian’s devotion to their patron god that prompted Emma Lazarus to implore, “Keep, ancient lands, your storied pomp!”.
 For the American poet, the new Colossus represented something different.
 Despite this, there is no escaping the enduring impact of the Colossus of Rhodes on history.